 That said, humidity and foundation shifts can be a problem for face frame cabinet doors.
 If your house is prone to shift or crack with the seasons, or if you find the doors in your house jamming during humid weather, these might not be the right choice for you.
 With minimal clearance between the frame and the door, it doesn’t take much before some edges don’t fit right or start to rub, potentially damaging the finish over time.

-No matter what style you choose, or how you decide to adapt that style to suit your vision, we have the experience and expertise to make it happen.
+No matter what style you choose, or how you decide to adopt that style to suit your vision, we have the experience and expertise to make it happen.
 Our designers love nothing more than a good challenge, and we do our very best to translate your ideas and needs into the kitchen you’ve always wanted.
-If you need some extra help, our initial design consultations are easy to set up and free of charge (Schedule one today!).
+If you need some extra kitchen renovation help in Winnipeg, our initial design consultations are easy to set up and free of charge ( Schedule one today! ).